ka-kwok/Hackathon2Team1Project-Health-Insurance-Analysis/README.md

 ## Business Requirements
-The business requires a predictive model to estimate insurance charges based on customer demographics (age, sex, region) and lifestyle factors (smoker).
-Since categorical variables cannot be directly used by most models, they must be transformed into numerical format using one-hot encoding.
-Additionally, visualizations of the encoded features are required to understand category distributions and their impact on charges, enabling data-driven decisions in pricing strategy, risk assessment, and market targeting.
+The business requires a predictive model to estimate insurance charges based on customer demographics (age, sex, region) and lifestyle factors (smoker,bmi).
+The business needs to understand the factors that drive the insurance charges.Additionally, visualizations will help the business to understand category distributions and their impact on charges, enabling data-driven decisions in pricing strategy, risk assessment, and market targeting.

 * Customer Segmentation